HeapSpace/vdb2016/content/index.md

       - "The talk is a walkthrough of the GitLab CI functionality and my goal is to help you to put this modern instrument in your software development toolset."

     long:
-      - "A lot of us got used to tools, which have been around for years.
-But the time doesn’t stand still, so new tools are appearing constantly.
-I will tell you about next generation CI tool, which became a part of GitLab year ago.
-It utilises “configuration as a code” principle: the whole CI configuration is specified in a single yaml file in your repository.
-It is very different from Jenkins, but you can find some similarities with Travis CI.
-The talk is a walkthrough of the GitLab CI functionality and my goal is to help you to put this modern instrument in your software development toolset.
-GitLab has started as an open source alternative to existing code hosting solution.
+      - "A lot of us got used to tools, which have been around for years."
+      - "But the time doesn’t stand still, so new tools are appearing constantly."
+      - "I will tell you about next generation CI tool, which became a part of GitLab year ago."
+      - "It utilises “configuration as a code” principle: the whole CI configuration is specified in a single yaml file in your repository.
+It is very different from Jenkins, but you can find some similarities with Travis CI."
+      - "The talk is a walkthrough of the GitLab CI functionality and my goal is to help you to put this modern instrument in your software development toolset."
+      - "GitLab has started as an open source alternative to existing code hosting solution.
 These days the master plan of GitLab is to become a tool for the whole software development lifecycle - from idea to production."

   -
     tid: 495